harilvfs/carch/README.md

 ## Icons

-Carch includes icons that can be installed for use with the desktop entry.
-Here's a script to install the icons to the standard system locations:
+Carch comes with icons you can install to make it look nice in menus.
+Here’s a script that handles it for you:

 ```sh
 #!/bin/bash